 The developers write a unit test first, watch it fail and then write enough code to get the unit test pass and the cycle is repeated until the intended functionality is delivered.
-In essence, these automated unit tests are checking new functionality and overtime they form the unit regression pack which is executed repeatedly as new functionality is delivered.
+In essence, these automated unit tests are checking new functionality and over time they form the unit regression pack which is executed repeatedly as new functionality is delivered.

 But, there is a caveat to this.
-While TDD is highly encouraged and a strong development practice in building quality from the grounds up, unit tests are only good at finding programmer errors, not failures.
+While TDD is highly encouraged and is a strong development practice in building quality from the grounds up, unit tests are only good at finding programmer errors, not failures.
 There is a much larger aspect of testing that happens when all the components are tied together and form a system.

 We only Require System UI Automation

-There are values in running automated checks at system level.
+There are values in running automated checks at the UI and system level.
 We get to see what the user experiences when interacting with the application; we can test end-to-end flows and 3rd party integration when we could not test otherwise; we can also demo the tests to clients and end-users so they can get a feel of test coverage.
-However, relying solely on the automated checks at UI layer has its own problems.
+However, relying solely on the automated checks at the UI layer has its own problems.

-UI is constantly changing to enhance visual design and usability and having automated checks failing due to the UI changes and not changes in the functionality can give a false impression of the state of application.
+UI is constantly changing to enhance visual design and usability and having automated checks failing due to the UI changes and not changes in the functionality can give a false impression of the state of the application.

-UI automated checks are also much slower in speed of execution than at unit or API layer and because of this, the feedback loop to the team is slow.
-It might take few hours before a defect is spotted and reported back to the developers.
+UI automated checks are also much slower in the speed of execution than at unit or API layer and because of this, the feedback loop to the team is slow.
+It might take a few hours before a defect is spotted and reported back to the developers.
 And when something does go wrong, the root cause analysis takes longer because it is not easily apparent where the bug is.